What is the best way to quit smoking?

 Plan Ahead

-Talking to your smoking friends and family may help, so they know not to smoke around you.
+Talking to your smoking friends and family may help so they know not to smoke around you.

 Join Stoptober

 Above all, perseverance and patience are key to quitting.
 Remember, the health benefits of quitting will more than make up for the difficultly of giving up.
-There’s plenty of help available to help you quit – speak to your local pharmacy, GP, or visit the NHS website for more information and help.
+There’s plenty of help available to help you quit – speak to your local pharmacy or GP, or visit the NHS website for more information and help.

 Authored & Reviewed By